Spanish Parts of Speech (Part 2)

 los tabúes

-There are several exceptions to this rule including: el esquí → los esquís, el champú → los champús, and el menú → los menús.
+This rule isn’t always followed: el esquí → los esquís, el champú → los champús, and el menú → los menús.

 Nouns Ending in Consonants